appleboy/CodeGPT/README.md

 wget -c https://github.com/appleboy/CodeGPT/releases/download/v0.0.4/CodeGPT-0.0.4-windows-amd64.exe -O codegpt.exe
 ```

-Change the binary permission to `755` and move to system bin directory.
-Try the `codegpt` command as below
+Change the binary permissions to `755` and copy the binary to the system bin directory.
+Use the `codegpt` command as shown below.

 ```sh
 $ codegpt version